You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 There are 17 holy water sources distributed all over Bhutan.
 Holy spring waters in Bhutan are associated with the spiritual power and blessings of Buddhist masters.
 These spring waters are believed to have been extracted by a spiritual person of high stature using his or her power to perform miracles.
 Many holy spring waters are believed to have been miraculously unearthed by enlightened beings or sages (Drupthobs).
 It is believed that holy water emerges from the ground due to the asceticism and blessings of Buddhas and Bodhisattvas.
 Thus, Bhutanese believe holy water is sacred and can cleanse one’s sins (dig-pa) and defilements (drib).

 A few holy spring waters are unearthed by some great saints in drought-stricken villages afflicted by deadly disease, or in places of legendary and sacred temples.
 The springs are often found near a holy site and associated with the founder of the site.
-The Kurjey Drupchu, for example, is located next to the Kurjey Lhakhang and is believed to have been blessed by Guru Rimpoche.
+The Kurjey Drubchhu, for example, is located next to the Kurjey Lhakhang and is believed to have been blessed by Guru Rimpoche.

 Also Read: Kurjey Lhakhang, where Guru Rinpoche left an Impression of his Body

-The Dobdrek Drupchhu of Dobji Dzong was unearthed by a Tibetan Saint, Jetsun Milarepa (1040-1123), and residents nearby believe that its origin is Druk Ralung in the Western Tibetan region of China.
-Another healing water of Bartsham in the east under Trashigang district is Jomorichu Drupchhu, which Ama Jomo said to have been established and blessed.
+The Dobdrek Drubchhu of Dobji Dzong was unearthed by a Tibetan Saint, Jetsun Milarepa (1040-1123), and residents nearby believe that its origin is Druk Ralung in the Western Tibetan region of China.
+Another healing water of Bartsham in the east under Trashigang district is Jomorichu Drubchhu, which Ama Jomo said to have been established and blessed.
 This lake deity is also considered Nor-Lha.
 This holy spring water is said to bring wealth.

 Holy Spring Waters in Bhutan